-- (ac) fascia sign means a sign which is attached directly to or painted on a building wall, and which does not extend therefrom nor extend above the roof line; - () flanking lot means a lot situated at the intersection of three or more streets; - (ad) flat roof means a roof that is sloping no greater than a ratio of 1:10 rise to run; - () Floor area ratio means the gross area of all floors in a building, measured from the outside of external walls, divided by the area of a lot. - () front yard means a yard extending across the full width of a lot between the street line and the nearest wall of any main building or structure on the lot; - (ae) front lot line means the lot line abutting a street; - (af) gross floor area means the aggregate of the area of all floors in a building, whether at, above or below grade, measured from the exterior faces of the exterior walls, or from the centre line of the common wall separating two buildings, but does not include area below grade used for private garage, parking, loading, or building support uses; - (ag) ground sign means a sign supported by one or more uprights, poles or braces, placed in the ground; - (ah) harbourwalk means the existing or future additions to the continuous boardwalk and walkway located in Schedule W, which is adjacent to the Halifax Harbour, which provides unencumbered access for the public and is located on either publically owned or privately owned land; - (ai) height means the vertical distance between the average grade, unless otherwise stated, and a specified point in the air; - (aj) high-rise building means a building or that portion of a building that is greater than 33.5 metres in height; - () Housing Affordability means all types of housing whereby the provincial-government provides some form of subsidy or rent assistance, including public, non-profit and co-operative housing, as well as rent supplements for people living in private market housing. - (ak) institutional use means any educational or religious use, day care facility, museum, public library, fire or police station, public works, hospital, nursing home, community facility, recreational, cultural or open space use; - (al) interior lot means a lot abutting only one street; - (am) interior lot line means any lot line that is not coincident with a streetline; - (an) kitchen means a room or part of a room used for cooking food and food preparation;
+- (ac) fascia sign means a sign which is attached directly to or painted on a building wall, and which does not extend therefrom nor extend above the roof line; - (\) flanking lot means a lot situated at the intersection of three or more streets; - (ad) flat roof means a roof that is sloping no greater than a ratio of 1:10 rise to run; - (\) Floor area ratio means the gross area of all floors in a building, measured from the outside of external walls, divided by the area of a lot. - (\) front yard means a yard extending across the full width of a lot between the street line and the nearest wall of any main building or structure on the lot; - (\) front lot line means the lot line abutting a street; - (ae) gross floor area means the aggregate of the area of all floors in a building, whether at, above or below grade, measured from the exterior faces of the exterior walls, or from the centre line of the common wall separating two buildings, but does not include area below grade used for private garage, parking, loading, or building support uses; - (af) ground sign means a sign supported by one or more uprights, poles or braces, placed in the ground; - (ag) harbourwalk means a throughfare for pedestrian traffic along the Halifax Harbour waterfront and through public and private property within the area covered under Schedule W; - (ah) height means the vertical distance between the average grade, unless otherwise stated, and a specified point in the air; - (ai) high-rise building means a building or that portion of a building that is greater than 33.5 metres in height; - (\) Housing Affordability means all types of housing whereby the provincial governmentprovides some form of subsidy or rent assistance, including public, non-profit and co-operative housing, as well as rent supplements for people living in private market housing. - (aj) institutional use means any educational or religious use, day care facility, museum, public library, fire or police station, public works, hospital, nursing home, community facility, recreational, cultural or open space use; - (ak) interior lot means a lot abutting only one street; - (al) interior lot line means any lot line that is not coincident with a streetline; - (am) kitchen means a room or part of a room used for cooking food and food preparation;